session-origin¶

 the node id double as the origin (the URL stood in as the node name), which is why its spex ls label

 read as a URL.
-With origin a first-class .session field, the node id goes back to being purely a
+With origin a first-class session-record field, the node id goes back to being purely a